-All unwanted household electrical items, batteries and energy saving light bulbs can be brought to your nearest civic amenity site for free recycling.
+All unwanted household electrical items, batteries and energy saving light bulbs can be brought to your nearest recycling centre for free.
 If you are planning on updating any electrical item in your home, don't forget how easy it is to bring back your now unwanted electronic goods to the same retailer for free recycling (on a one for one, like for like basis).
 Producer Compliance Schemes organise and promote public collection events of WEEE and waste batteries in areas which do not have convenient access to civic amenity sites.
 Any household item with a plug or battery will be accepted at these collection events - from large items such as fridges, dishwashers and tumble dryers, to small household items such as remote controls, electric toothbrushes and everything in between.
-All waste batteries will be accepted free of charge, including AA and AAA batteries, torch batteries, watch batteries, car batteries and electric fence batteries.
-These days are promoted through local schools, local press and radio and again it's free for the general public to bring any batteries or household item with a plug or a battery for recycling.
+All waste batteries will be accepted free of charge and battery recycling points are present in shops, just look out for the blue battery boxes in store.

 Examples of items that can be recycled for free include: